NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/FAL Implementation/README.md

 ## Source Measure DC Voltage Measurement

-This measurement plug-in example sources a single voltage value to NI-DCPower and measures a single voltage value from either NI-DCPower, NI-DMM or Keysight DMM instruments through Functional Abstraction Layer (FAL).
+This measurement plug-in example sources DC voltage value using NI-DCPower and measures back the DC voltage level from either NI-DCPower, NI-DMM or Keysight DMM instruments through Functional Abstraction Layer (FAL).

 Select the **Source Pin** name as `VDD_NI_DCPower` to source the NI-DCPower instrument and select the **Measure Pin** name either as `VDD_NI_DMM`, `VDD_NI_DCPower` or `VDD_Keysight_DMM` to measure from NI-DMM, NI-DCPower or Keysight DMM instrument respectively.
-Select the measurement values, source delay and range.
+Select the voltage level, source delay and range.
 Specify the resolution in digits of precision.
 The measured value will be displayed in the measurement indicator.

 ## Features